 There are many oils I like to use and it really just depends on my mood.
 I do have some staples though and jojoba oil and lavender essential oil are two of those.
 I choose the jojoba oil because it most resembles the oil that our body naturally produces so it won’t clog pores.
 I like to use the lavender oil because it smells good to me and it is supposed to help with rest and relaxation.
 There are so many essential oils out there and each one has its own unique qualities.
 I have a variety of essential oils so to find the one that most suits my current mood I close my eyes, and smell each one to determine which one smells the best to me at that moment.
 I will then put a few drops of that oil in my bath.
 Although I haven’t had any reactions to any of my oils I would test a drop on your wrist or the behind your ear before putting any in your bath.

 Bed, Bath, & Beyond carries a great selection of Epsom Salts including Dr. Teal’s lavender and chamomile.
 Ulta carries a variety of dead sea salts including AHAVA and Shea Moisture.
 I also have a dead sea salt scrub by The Body Shop that I really love (Ulta also carries this product).
-Origins has a dead sea salt scrub that sounds invigorating and I will have to try it soon.
 Target is another great resource for dead salt and Epsom salt.
 They even carry some that include both dead sea and Epsom salts.
 Kaiderma also carries some great products.
 Essential oils can be found at health food stores, apothecaries, and naturopathic colleges.
 Also Amazon is always a great resource for dead sea salts, Epsom salt, and essential oils.